-David Gerber, M.D. is an Assistant Professor of Internal Medicine within the Hematology Oncology Division at UT Southwestern Medical Center, and Co-Director of the Phase I Laboratory Correlates Working Group.
+David Gerber, M.D. is a faculty member within the Hematology Oncology Division at UT Southwestern Medical Center, and Co-Director of the Phase I Laboratory Correlates Working Group.
 He graduated cum laude from Yale University in New Haven, Connecticut, and his medical degree was obtained through Cornell University Medical College, New York, New York.
 His internship and residency in Internal Medicine were completed at UT Southwestern Medical Center in Dallas, Texas with his fellowship in medical oncology at Johns Hopkins University School of Medicine in Baltimore, Maryland.
 Dr. Gerber is board certified in Internal Medicine and Medical Oncology and holds medical licenses in both Texas and Maryland.

 Dr. Gerber is genuinely interested in Lung cancer and is highly active in his research pertaining to Lung cancer, including clinical trials.
 His research has generated over 100 publications that he has authored or co-authored, including articles, abstracts, book chapters, books reviews and invited manuscripts.
 His studies have contributed to invitations to lecture both nationally and internationally.